CPNI Working with Security Professionals

 CPNI has selected CSyP and RSES, as the bodies overseeing professional statuses have a duty to act in the public interest, ensuring that members must meet ethical standards of behaviour and be fit to practice in their areas of expertise.

 CPNI’s support to professionals will continue for as long as they hold CSyP or RSES professional qualifications.
 If they are removed from the register(s) the support will cease.
 CPNI also reserves the right to cease support for any other reason.

 CPNI does not provide assurance or accreditation of professionals or the registration authorities.

-Manufacturers or vendors interested in connecting with CPNI will find more information on the engaging with us page.
+Manufacturers or vendors interested in connecting with CPNI can use our contact form.

 The Register of Chartered Security Professionals was established under a Royal Charter issued to the Worshipful Company of Security Professionals in the UK and launched in 2011.